SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 **Academic Integrity:** There is a risk that students might use the tool to bypass music theory homework (e.g., part-writing exercises).
 One participant jokingly noted it "might be banned" for undergrad theory students.
 This highlights the need for careful consideration of how the tool is presented and used in educational contexts.
 The tool should support learning rather than replace it, requiring clear guidelines and potentially educational modes that explain the theory behind generated choices.

-**Misuse on Unreleased Music:** The songwriter participant raised a concern about using the tool on unreleased music, implying potential intellectual property risks if the AI utilizes user data for training.
+**Copyright and Intellectual Property:** No personal data is stored; only MusicXML files are processed in-memory.
+This reduces overall privacy risks and ethical considerations, but copyright risks remain since users may upload protected melodies.
+Using copyrighted music as input raises questions about fair use and intellectual property.
+The songwriter participant raised a concern about using the tool on unreleased music, implying potential intellectual property risks.
 This highlights the importance of:
 - Transparent data handling policies
-- Local processing options (the current system processes files server-side, but could be adapted for client-side processing)
+- Clear user agreements about data usage and copyright
-- Clear user agreements about data usage
+- Educational materials about fair use and copyright compliance
-- Implementation of copyright-safe techniques (e.g., HARMONYCLOAK) if training data is used (Meerza et al., 2024)
+- Implementation of copyright-safe techniques (e.g., HARMONYCLOAK) if training data is used in future ML components (Meerza et al., 2024)

 **Authorship and Attribution:** The deterministic, rule-based approach helps maintain transparency about how harmonies are generated, but questions remain about authorship when AI assists in creation.
 The tool should clearly communicate its role as an assistant rather than a creator, and users should understand their responsibility for the final creative output.

-### 5.3 Risks of Homogenization
+### 5.5 Risks of Homogenization

 By relying on a fixed set of "correct" theoretical rules, Harmony Forge risks homogenizing musical output.
 If every user receives the same "textbook perfect" resolution to a V7 chord, the diversity of musical expression may diminish.
 This reinforces the need for the "Co-Design" features requested by users, allowing them to inject personal style into the algorithmic base.